Principal Investigator, Associate Professor in Neuroscience

-Diego Gomez-Nicola is a Principal Research Fellow (Associate Professor) in Neuroscience at Biological Sciences of the University of Southampton.
+Diego Gomez-Nicola is an Associate Professor in Neuroscience at Biological Sciences of the University of Southampton.
 He graduated from the Complutense University (Madrid, Spain) in Biological Sciences (Neuroscience) in 2003 and completed his PhD at the Cajal Institute (Madrid, Spain) in 2008, studying the roles of microglial IL-15 in brain pathology under the supervision of Prof. Nieto-Sampedro.
 After a first postdoctoral stage at the National Hospital of Paraplegics (Toledo, Spain), he moved to the University of Southampton (UK) to complete his postdoctoral training under the supervision of Prof. Perry thanks to a Marie Curie fellowship (EU).
 His started his independent lab in 2013 thanks to the award of a New Investigator Grant of the MRC.
 Diego is also Chair of the Biological Sciences Equality, Diversity and Inclusion Committee, and Lead of the Neuroscience Theme at Biological Sciences.
 He is also the Coordinator of the Alzheimer’s Research UK South Coast Network.

 Emilie Simon is Postdoctoral Fellow in Neuroimmunology at the Centre for Biological Sciences of the University of Southampton and her research interests focus on the ageing cell mechanisms in physiological and pathological conditions.
 She graduated from Descartes University (Paris, France) in Cellular Biology, Physiology and Pathology in 2007 she is specialized in biology of ageing and associated pathologies.
 She completed her PhD at the University of Burgundy (Dijon, France) in 2012, studying implication of nutritional and environmental factors in ageing of the retina and in age-related retinopathies under the supervision of Professor Catherine Creuzot-Garcher and Doctor Lionel Bretillon.
 In 2013, she performed one postdoctoral stage at the Pasteur Institute (Lille, France) as Clinical Project Manager for ALGOVUE study targeting prevention of age-related macular degeneration by polyunsaturated fatty acids consumption.
 She moved to the University of Southampton (Southampton, United Kingdom) to complete her postdoctoral experience by investigating the role of CSF1R and its ligands (CSF1 and IL-34) on the control of the activation and the proliferation of microglial cells in a pathological context under the supervision of Dr Diego Gomez-Nicola.